Beyond CPAP: Uncovering the Roots of Sleep Apnea

 • Solaini, G., et al. (2010).
 Oxidative phosphorylation in cancer cells.
 Biochim Biophys Acta.

 Mitochondria don’t just make energy, they keep time.
-They rely on circadian cues like sunlight, temperature changes, and melatonin to know when to turn on and off and function optimally.
+They rely on circadian cues like sunlight, temperature changes, and melatonin to function optimally.
+Getting morning sunlight exposure is one of the simplest ways to anchor your sleep cycle (read more on the power of sunlight here).

 If you: